robin-a-meade/kscm-feed-processor/README.md

 aws_secret_access_key=
 ```

 NOTE: In above we used AWS credential _profiles_.
-But you don't need to set AWS_PROFILE environment variable.
-The app was designed so that the SPRING_PROFILES_ACTIVE determines the AWS credentials profile.
+But you don't need to set the AWS_PROFILE environment variable.
+The app was designed so that the `spring.profiles.active` Spring Environment Property determines the AWS credentials profile.
 For example, setting `SPRING_PROFILES_ACTIVE=stg` is sufficient.

 ## How to run

 ```
-SPRING_PROFILES_ACTIVE=stg java -jar target/kscm-feed-processor-0.0.1-SNAPSHOT.jar
+SPRING_PROFILES_ACTIVE=stg java -jar target/kscm-feed-processor-0.0.8-SNAPSHOT.jar
 ```

 or, if you prefer JVM system properties:

 ```
-java -Dspring.profiles.active=stg -jar target/kscm-feed-processor-0.0.1-SNAPSHOT.jar
+java -Dspring.profiles.active=stg -jar target/kscm-feed-processor-0.0.8-SNAPSHOT.jar
 ```

 **NOTE:** Above commands are for the _staging_ environment.
 For _production_, swap `stg` with `prd`.